pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-upgrade-to-d9.md

 showtoc: true
 permalink: docs/guides/drupal-9-migration/upgrade-to-d9
 anchorid: drupal-9-migration/upgrade-to-d9
-editpath: drupal-9-migration/03-upgrade-to-d9.md
+editpath: drupal-9-migration/04-upgrade-to-d9.md
 reviewed: "2021-10-24"
 ---

-This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 Composer-managed site to a Drupal 9 site with Integrated Composer.
+This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 Composer-managed site (following the steps on the [Composer Convert](/guides/drupal-9-migration/composer-convert) page) to a Drupal 9 site with Integrated Composer.

 Drupal 9 sites on Pantheon have Composer built-in to manage site dependencies.